MikesGlitch/plutus/README.md

 # plutus
-Budget app built in Flutter.
+Plutus(named after the Greek god of wealth) is a budget app built in Flutter.

 ## Watch me build the app (live stream)